UnitedEffects/ueauth/README.md

 ### Verified Users

-If the notification plugin is not enabled both globally and within the authGroup, accounts will still be not verified when created.
+If the notification plugin is not enabled, both globally and within the authGroup, accounts will still be not verified when created.
 If you've set requireVerified to true, you will need to manually verify these accounts and manually set the flag on the account to true.
+If you do have notifications enabled, it is recommended that you use the autoVerify feature.

-NOTE: The forgot password notification does set the verify flag to true.
-There is a specific "verify" notification as well.
+**NOTE: The forgot password notification also sets the verify flag to true.
+There is a specific "verify" notification as well.**

 ## Key Stack Components